 Disney’s All-Star Resorts

 There are 3 All-Star Resorts at Disney World: Music, Movies and Sports.
 They are three separate hotels, but they are all on the same property.
-This can be beneficial because you can benefit from the different pools, food courts, playgrounds,etc. However, we feel this is more of a downfall than a benefit.
-There is a lot more congestion becuase of the large amount of people in one area.
+This can be beneficial because you can benefit from the different pools, food courts, playgrounds, etc. However, we feel this is more of a downfall than a benefit.
+There is a lot more congestion because of the large number of people in one area.

 One of the benefits of staying on Disney property is using their transportation for free.
 However, at times, they will use one bus for all three All-Star resorts, which means they fill up extremely quickly, causing you as a guest to have to either wait much longer than normal or be extra-squished with a lot of other guests who’ve been sweating in the parks all day.

 Perhaps the biggest downfall of these resorts is that because of the reasonable price and the sheer amount of rooms in proximity to each other, the All-Star Resorts frequently host high school and college groups.
 Trust me, I speak from experience.
 I coached a college dance team for five years and we always stayed at the All-Star Resorts during the National College Cheer & Dance Competition.
 While it’s a blast to be surrounded by young athletes when you’re in that stage of life, a family on their only vacation of the year doesn’t always appreciate insanely loud cheerleaders practicing in the parking lot and running up and down the hallways outside your room into all hours of the night.
 Again, this was just my experience.